MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/failoverclusters/New-WorkgroupCluster.md

 ## DESCRIPTION

-The New-WorkgroupCluster function creates a new workgroup cluster.
+The `New-WorkgroupCluster` cmdlet creates a new workgroup cluster.

 ## EXAMPLES